-Today’s review is devoted to exposing ShareCash for what it really is, a scam you shouldn’t even try.
-I’m going to reveal all its dodgy shenanigans, so you’ll understand why staying away from it is in your best interest.
+This review is all about exposing ShareCash for what it really is; a scam you shouldn’t even try.
+I’m going to reveal all its dodgy shenanigans so you’ll understand why staying away from it is in your best interest.

 ShareCash claims to have “caused an uproar on social media” for becoming the “#1 Network in under 10 years”.
 The truth is, the only fuss about it online is how lots of people gave them away as a complete sham.